The main aim for this short trip was to spot the last remaining Asiatic Lions at the Gir forest.

 28 Nov 2012 : Day 2

 Next morning, we went to the nearby marshland to check out the winter migrants.
-It was a magical experience; sun emerging from the horizon, swallows zigzagging the sky feeding on insects and the waterbody brimming with flamingoes and Pelicans.
+It was a magical experience; sun emerging from the horizon, swallows zigzagging the sky and the waterbody brimming with flamingoes and Pelicans.

-We spend the entire morning birding at the marsh and the surrounding fields, returning to the Desert Coursers only by lunch time.
+We spend the entire morning birding at the wetland and the surrounding fields, returning to the Desert Coursers only by lunch time where we were lucky to spot a Pallid Scops Owl.

-Post lunch, we left for Ahmedabad by taxi.
-We took a longer route to check out the Sun Temple at Modhera and Rani ki vav (Step well) at Patan along with the Patan Patola Heritage Museum.
+Post lunch, we left for Ahmedabad by taxi, taking a longer route to check out the Sun Temple at Modhera and Rani ki vav (Step well) at Patan along with the Patan Patola Heritage Museum.

-We reached Ahmedabad by evening and spent the next few hours at the Law Garden Night Market before boarding the overnight bus to Junagadh.
+We reached Ahmedabad by evening and spend a few hours window shopping before boarding the overnight bus to Junagadh.

 29 Nov 2012 – 30 Nov 2012 : Day 3 – 4

-We reached Junagadh by five in the morning and took a local taxi to the Gir National Park.
-Our accommodation and Safari booking was taken care by Asian Adventures (http://www.asianadventures.net/).
+We reached Junagadh by five in the morning and took a local taxi to the Gir National Park spending the next two days birding and spotting wildlife in and around the park.

 01 Dec 2012 : Day 5